 Read more about the independent gin makers, like Eden Mill, that you can find in central Scotland these days.

 The whisky Eden Mill makes has not yet been bottled.
 As you know, it takes at least 3 years to make a whisky that can be bottled and sold.
-Their first batch was put into the cask in 2015, and will be ready in a blink of an eye – if you want to try their whisky, check in with them before you arrive to see if they’ve got it bottled yet.
+Their first batch was put into the cask in 2015.
+In 2018, Eden Mill released the first Single Malt whisky to be distilled in St Andrews in over 150 years.

 They have a classic range of beers, including a porter and stout, a red ale, blonde ale, golden ale, and even a whisky barrel aged beer.
 You can pick some up at the distillery to take home and try.

 Visit their website for hours and tours.
 As of 2021, they are currently closed for visits while their new facility is being build.

 Lindores Abbey Distillery

 Drew McKenzie Smith and his wife Helen always wanted to bring a distillery back to the property of the abbey that was purchased by Smith’s grandfather in 1913.

 After many years of planning and research, not to mention extensive archaeological digs, the distillery and visitor center, located in north west Fife, in the small town of Newburgh, opened in 2017, using materials from the original abbey.

 Today, the Smith’s are once again making Aqua Vitae (what Scotch Whisky was once known as), which was being made at this location as early as 1494, according to early written records.
 The Aqua Vitae of that time was said to slow aging and prevent melancholy.
 It was drank by kings, as well as locals, to cure all ills.